devBamidele/conta/README.md

    - Optimize user data management with Firebase extensions, improving the efficiency and functionality of the app.

 9. **Efficient Search Functionality (Algolia)**:
-   - Enhance the user experience with efficient and powerful search capabilities, thanks to Algolia integration.
+   - Enhanced user experience with efficient and powerful search capabilities, thanks to Algolia integration.

 ### Skills
 - **Front End Development**